juanvallejo/conway2/README.md

 - `--bl` to display the bottom left part of the grid
 - `--br` to display the bottom right part of the grid
 - `--no` to prevent the grid from being displayed

+## TODO

+Switch from asio to boost::asio for linux support